 2.4.
 Language Access.
 Assuring language access means providing language assistance services, including bilingual personnel and interpreter services, at no cost to each LEP customer, at key points of contact, in a timely manner.
 Interpretation and translation services must comply with all relevant federal, state and local mandates governing language access.
 Consumers must engage in evaluation of language access and other communication to ensure quality and satisfaction.
 Importantly, Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color or national origin including actions that delay, deny, or provide different quality services to a particular individual or group of individuals.
 See Civil Rights Act of 1964, Pub.
 L. 88-352, July 2, 1964, 78 Stat.
 241, as amended.

 2.5.
 Meaningful Access.
 Providers and their subcontractors, providing services subject to 7 C.F.R. § 272.4(b) are required to take reasonable steps to ensure meaningful access to their services and programs by LEP Customers.
 Compliance involves the balancing of four factors: 1) the number and proportion of eligible LEP Customers, 2) the frequency of contact with LEP Customers, 3) the importance or impact of the contact upon the lives of the person(s) served, and 4) the resources available to the organization.
 This four-factor analysis (LEP Assessment) may be applied to the different types of programs or activities the Provider provides to determine the level of language assistance measures sufficient to assure full compliance or to demonstrate reasonable efforts.

-3.1.
-Assessment Submission.
-The Provider shall submit to the State Agency its LEP Assessment by April 1, 2014.
+3.7.
+Plan Submission.
+The Provider shall submit to the Agency its LCC Plan by June 30, 2015.